-[34] Mr Faleauto does not say that publication of his name will have any impact on the interests or privacy of the complainant, Mr DE (who was his client) or on Mr Faleauto's relatives, partners, employers, or associates.
-However, it is not necessary or desirable, nor would it be customary, in the public interest for anyone but the lawyer, in this case Mr Faleauto, to be identified in the summary of facts, outcome, and orders that the committee publishes.
+[36] Mr Faleauto does not say that publication of his name will have any impact on the interests or privacy of the complainant, Ms GH's brother (who was his client) or on Mr Faleauto's relatives, partners, employers, or associates.
+However, it is not necessary or desirable, nor would it be customary, in the public interest for anyone but the lawyer, in this case Mr Faleauto, to be identified in the summary of facts, outcome, and orders that the Committee publishes.

-[35] Mr Faleauto has provided no good reason to reverse the Committee's direction.
-This decision records the steps Mr Faleauto has taken to educate himself on the Act, Regulations and Rules.
+[37] Mr Faleauto has provided no good reason to reverse the Committee's direction.
+This decision records the steps Mr Faleauto has taken to educate himself on the Act, regulations and rules.
 That will be properly reassuring if he has absorbed, and abides by, those.

-[36] In all the circumstances, the Committee's direction to publish Mr Faleauto's name is confirmed in the terms it was given.
+[38] In all the circumstances, the Committee's direction to publish Mr Faleauto's name is confirmed in the terms it was given.

-[37] Publication of this decision is also directed identifying only Mr Faleauto.
-The names of the complainant and any other identifying features are to be removed.
+[39] Publication of this decision is also directed identifying only Mr Faleauto.
+The names of the complainant, her brother and any other identifying features are to be removed.
 For completeness, the materials the Committee publishes should be linked to this decision.
 A direction to that effect is made pursuant to s 206(4) of the Act.